telekom/oscake-documentation/docs/running-ort.md

 * option `-c`: ORT uses the file `ort.conf` from the user's directory as default, but can be set also by a commandline parameter: `-c [your_path]/ort.conf`
 * option `-i`: path to the scan results: `-i [your_path]/scan-result.yml`
 * option `-o`: specifies the output directory: `-o [your_path]`
-* option `--license-configuration-file`: path to a a file containing information about licenses and their categories (e.g. *declared* license) `--license-configuration-file=license-classifications.yml`
+* option `--license-classifications-file`: path to a a file containing information about licenses and their categories (e.g. *declared* license) `--license-classifications-file=license-classifications.yml`
 * option `-f`: name of the report: `-f OScake`

 #### Used ORT excludes